-92. The Minister may, on consultation with the Director, approve the discharge of a child from a secure residential facility on application made to him in writing by an appropriate adult, attorney-at-law representing the child or a parent where that child has served two-thirds of his sentence or term of the order or the custodial portion of the sentence made by a magistrate or judge.
+92. The Minister may approve the discharge of a child from a secure residential facility on application made to him in writing where that child has served two-thirds of his sentence or term of the order or the custodial portion of the sentence made by a magistrate or judge.